tob-asco/seeds/tags.md

    - :cool: magical solutions to pressing pains/problems
    - :cool: interesting to see unexpected positive side effects
    - :abacus: all the grandmas out there can contribute
-12. `muscle vs. pain`
+12. `exercises vs. pain`
-   - :cool: see some healthy excercises
+   - :cool: healthy inspiration for your workout
    - :cool: for the ones that have the pain
    - :abacus: digital Kieser
 13. `energize me`